BabylonJS/OldDocumentationSite/content/How_To/material/Node_Material.md

     * Output:
       * output: Float

-  * `Fresnel`: Outputs the grazing angle of the surface of the mesh, relative to a camera.
-Angle can be influenced by the bias and power inputs.
+  * `Fresnel`: Outputs the grazing angle of the surface of the mesh, relative to a camera influenced by the bias and power inputs.
     * Input:
       * worldNormal: Vector4
       * viewDirection: Vector3